Fellow-Consulting-AG/NewSmartdata/docs/source/index.rst

-SmartData docs
+QuickdataLoad docs
 ===================

-SmartData is a Python 3 app.
+QuickdataLoad is a Python 3 app.

 .. toctree::
    :caption: Usage